hyperhq/docs.hyper.sh-hyper/Reference/API/2016-04-04 [Ver. 1.23]/Func/call.md

 * 200 - no error
 * 404 - no such function
+* 413 - request entity too large
 * 500 - server error
-* 413 - call body is too large
-* 503 - reached maximum limit of function call which waiting for completed